Tony Owen (producer): Todon Productions

-In 1956 a report said Todon was "perhaps the biggest Anglo-American company next to Warwick."
+In 1956, a report said Todon was "perhaps the biggest Anglo-American company next to Warwick."
 As he made Beyond Mombasa Owen said he'd produced six films and "all of them stink but they made money...
 But not the final one I made with my wife.
 In fact, this is the first one I've done that isn't lousy – and I'm worried."

 "I'm no genius", he said later.
 "I just wanted to make commercial films."

-In May 1956 Owen said Todon would make eight films with an overall budget of $9,250,000.
+By May 1956, Todon had made six films up to Beyond Mombassa.
+That month Owen said Todon would make eight films with an overall budget of $9,250,000.
+These included Wherever You Are by Stirling Silliphant (Naples), Twist of the Night (to be shot in Africa), The Man Inside from a novel by Victor Canning (Portugal), The Last Pursuit (about a train robbery to be filmed in Bavaria with British Leion), The Eddie Calvert Story (England), and It's Not Cricket with Ron Randell (England).

 That month it was announced Maxwell Setton would run the company in London, to make six films, starting with The Nylon Web which became Town on Trial.
 Others included The Long Haul (1957) with Victor Mature and Diana Dors, directed by Hughes; I Was Monty's Double (1958) with John Mills directed by John Guillermin;

 Owen said "the last one [film] died the death of a dog at the box office.
 So I came back and started working in television."